embedz/embedz/README.md

 # embedz
-easy embeds for Svelte and Vue.
+Easy embeds for Svelte and Vue.